'Tis the season for severe winter storms, so be prepared!

 Sound Transit service in winter weather

 Buses follow normal routes as long as the streets are safe for travel.
-Some buses may be running on snow routes and others may be canceled.
-Snow routes may change depending on road conditions.
-Snow route information here - is subject to change, sign up for rider alerts for most up-to- date information.
+Some buses may run on snow routes, which may change depending on road conditions, and others may be canceled.
+Sign up for rider alerts for the most up-to-date information.